How to remove stain from outdoor wood furniture

 Conduct a simple blot test: dampen a cloth with water and lightly press it onto the spot.
 If it darkens, it likely represents a water-based issue.
 If it remains unchanged, consider an oil-based composition.
 For organic contaminants, such as mildew, observe for fuzzy patches or greenish hues that can indicate growth.

-See also How much to spend on furniture for new home
+See also How to keep cats off furniture spray

 Additionally, consider the source of the marks.
 Food spills generally result in sticky, sugary residues, while rust may leave reddish-brown streaks.
 Such insights guide the approach for addressing each challenge more effectively.